cjlucas/nupm/README.md

 ### Requirements

-The system utilizes a Postgres database as it's only external requirement.
+The system utilizes a Postgres database as its only external requirement.
+(And Elixir, of course.)

 ### To Launch